 It was noted by a handful of the committee members that the new route for the corridor was still subject to the scrutiny of environmental impact studies and the like – provided it finally gets the approval to move ahead, that is.

-The corridor is also the subjects of congressional legislation being pushed by Rep. Chris Stewart, R-Utah.
+The corridor is also the subject of congressional legislation being pushed by Rep. Chris Stewart, R-Utah.
 In his bill he repeats supporting arguments for the corridor, such as the county’s increasing population.
 He also reiterates the claim that Congress promised the county the road, and thus should make good on that promise.

 Currently Washington County sports an estimated population of over 150,000 and is projected to more than double by 2040 at around 321,000, according to the a report from University of Utah’s Kem C. Gardner Institute.